Police video from 'Cop City' operation doesn't show shooting

 “You think they’re gonna come back now?” an officer says as he slices the green fabric of a tent.

 The officers chat and sometimes joke and laugh as they walk through the woods.
-But at 9:01 a.m., according to the video time stamps, four shots ring out and then, a few seconds later, roughly two dozen more shots are heard.
+But at 9:01 a.m., according to the video time stamps, four shots ring out and then, a few seconds later, roughly two dozen more shots.

 Officers reach for their guns and position themselves behind trees.
 One shouts to the others to, “Put your bodycams on.”
 Yelling can be heard in the distance, but it’s not clear what is being said.